 An asthma exacerbation is an acute or subacute episode of progressive worsening of symptoms of asthma, including shortness of breath, wheezing, cough, and chest tightness.
 Exacerbations are marked by decreases from baseline in objective measures of pulmonary function, such as peak expiratory flow rate and FEV1.

-Dr Ware Kuschner would like to gratefully acknowledge Dr Michael Ezzie and Dr Jonathan P. Parsons, the previous contributors to this monograph.
-ME declares that he has no competing interests.
-JPP is a member of Speakers Bureaus for GlaxoSmithKline, Inc.; Schering-Plough, Inc.; and AstraZeneca, Inc.
+Dr Sourav Majumdar would like to gratefully acknowledge Dr Ware Kuschner, Dr Michael Ezzie and Dr Jonathan P. Parsons, the previous contributors to this monograph.

 Pulmonary and Critical Care Medicine

 University of Vermont

 AD declares that she has no competing interests.

 NCT declares that he has no competing interests.